idemeum/idemeum-docs-vue.github.io/rfid/rfid-configuration-guide.md

 ::: warning User matching

-When idemeum generates virtual smart card and logs the user into domain workstation, the corporate email address that is extracted from user source need to match either `user logon name` or `email address` in Active Directory user record.
+When idemeum generates virtual smart card and logs the user into domain workstation, the corporate email address that is extracted from user source need to match either `user logon name / user principal name` or `email address` in Active Directory user record.

 :::